einschmidt/hassio-addons/caddy-2/DOCS.md

 Disabled by default.

 **Note**: The format function requires a Caddyfile in a writable folder.
-In case the file is not writable, the result is printed to the log.
+In case the file is not writable, formatting will be skipped.

 ### Option: `args`